In 2019 the event focused on the packaging of all the new innovation under the theme 'Simplicity - the new innovation'.

 Christopher Price, Head of Ericsson Software Technology, opened his presentation on 5G and why an open source ecosystem simplifies innovation by underlining the theme of the year:

 "Simplicity drives innovation.
 It is the art of how to do things well", Christopher Price said.

 Ericsson is currently at the forefront of developing the new 5G technology.
-Through 5G the end-users will get faster, more stable mobile broadband with higher volumes of data which for the consumers obviously is great, but the potential 5G brings to the table is way greater.
-It enables new steps to be taken within the fields of transportation. logistics, manufacturing, autonomous robotics, remote operations and smart surveillance, to name a few.
-The real-time control and reliability will be vastly improved.
+Through 5G the end-users will get faster, more stable mobile broadband with higher volumes of data, which is obviously great for the consumers, but the potential 5G brings to the table is even greater.
+It enables new steps to be taken within the fields of transportation, logistics, manufacturing, autonomous robotics, remote operations and smart surveillance, to name but a few.
+Real-time control and reliability will be vastly improved.

 "5G needs to be open.
-5G needs to be accessible", Christopher Price said.
+5G needs to be accessible", explained Christopher Price.

 Spotify - one enormous, simple system